utshomax/postman-docs/src/pages/docs/integrations/available-integrations/ci-integrations/jenkins.md

 1. Select your user name at the upper right, and then select **Configure**.
 1. Select **Add new Token**.
 1. Enter a name for the token and select **Generate**.
 1. Copy the new token.
-(You might want to save the token somewhere safe.)
+(Save the token somewhere safe.)

 ## Configuring a Jenkins integration